Stanford Summer Community College Research Program (SSCCrP)

 Message from the Co-Directors

-Welcome to the 3rd year of our SRECCS program.
+Welcome to the 4th year of our SSCCrP program.
 I am so excited to invite community college students interested in biomedical, behavioral, and health sciences to participate in this enriching summer program.
-Not only will you participate in science, you will meet new people with similar interests, and will learn about the scientific process from a diverse set of mentors.
+Not only will you participate in science, but you will also meet new people with similar interests and will learn about the scientific process from a diverse set of mentors.
 You will also learn about careers in science and medicine, and different pathways to attain those goals.

 I look forward to meeting and welcoming you!